Defining a new future — cities built for people not cars

 We appreciate that private car ownership will only decrease if there are affordable and accessible alternatives.

-Our mission at Bolt is to make urban mobility more affordable, safe and sustainable.
+Our mission at Bolt is to make cities for people, not cars.
 Through ride-hailing, car-sharing, and shared light e-vehicles (scooters and e-bikes), we’re empowering people to ditch their cars in favour of on-demand transport.

 Let’s take a glimpse into what a city of the future might look like with fewer private cars around…